LetteraUnica/Take-It-Easy-Java/README.md

 [//]: # (  * `String getCurrentPlayerName&#40;&#41;` returns the name of the player currently placing the tile;)

 [//]: # (  * ``)

+Since, according to the MVC pattern, the state methods should be used only in the game controller, we could have used the `protected` access modifier for those methods (with corresponding relocation of state and controller classes in a single package).
+However, we opted for public methods and separate packages so to guarantee a flexible structure, allowing for future possible deviation from the MVC design, and also to keep a clear separation of project structure components.

 ### UI
 The UI package is located in main.java.ui and is divided into various controller classes, each corresponding to a different window or screen that the user interacts with.
 The navigator class manages the movement between these windows.